NAW HEALTH AND SAFETY POLICY DOCUMENT

 - All hazardous substances.

-By Environment - does the environment in which the process is carried out have any of the following that may be hazards?
+Does the environment in which the process is carried out have any of the following that may be hazards?

 |Heat||Wind||Heights||Confined space||Unstable stacks|